mj010101/mizupay/README.md

 ## Usage

-### Minting LUSD
+### Minting mzUSD

 1. Connect your wallet through the client interface
 2. Navigate to the Mint section
 3. Deposit LBTC as collateral
-4. Mint LUSD tokens (up to 70% of your collateral value)
+4. Mint mzUSD tokens (up to 70% of your collateral value)

-### Staking LUSD
+### Staking mzUSD

 1. Navigate to the Earn section
-2. Approve LUSD for staking
+2. Approve mzUSD for staking
-3. Stake your LUSD to receive sLUSD tokens
+3. Stake your mzUSD to receive smzUSD tokens
-4. Unstake anytime by burning sLUSD tokens
+4. Unstake anytime by burning smzUSD tokens

 ## Architecture